WordPress Subdomain vs Shopify Blog: Which is Better?

 Technical SEO control.
 WordPress has a ton of different advanced SEO options, but only if you're using the right plugins.
 Installing something like Yoast is easy for WordPress and gives you a ton of control.
 Conversely, Shopify doesn't have nearly so robust a set of control, and the plugins available aren't quite as good.
 I would have to give WordPress the advantage here.

-Example of Yoast Plugin
+Example Of Yoast Plugin

 Content.
 A huge part of SEO is the content you produce, with elements like metadata, keyword usage, and content quality driving your search ranking.
 Fortunately, both Shopify and WordPress allow you to edit metadata easily.
 The actual content of your blog posts does not have any reliance on your blogging platform, so there's no winner or loser here.